edwardchalstrey1/biocomputing_2/frontend/doc/frontend-documentation.md

 ## Front End Documentation:

 #### Imp Notes:
-The Shebang line might need to change from /usr/local/bin/python3 to /usr/bin/env python3
+If the Shebang line /usr/local/bin/python3  does not work then change it to /usr/bin/env python3 or /usr/bin/env python depending on the python directory path on the local machine.